SophieMcGee/the-treasure-quest/README.md

     * This was downloaded from Google Fonts.

 * Website Favicon
-    * Favicon.io wasa used to create the website favicon.
+    * Favicon.io was used to create the website favicon.

 * Freesounds
     * All audio files were downloaded from this website and are not copyrighted.